n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.7.md

 The workflow you've built so far executes only when you click on **Test Workflow**.
 But Nathan needs it to run automatically every Monday morning.
 You can do this with the [Schedule Trigger](/integrations/builtin/core-nodes/n8n-nodes-base.scheduletrigger/), which allows you to schedule workflows to run periodically at fixed dates, times, or intervals.

-To achieve this, we'll remove the Manual trigger node we started with and replace it with a Schedule Trigger node instead.
+To achieve this, we'll remove the Manual Trigger node we started with and replace it with a Schedule Trigger node instead.

-## Remove the Manual trigger node
+## Remove the Manual Trigger node

-First, let's remove the Manual trigger node:
+First, let's remove the Manual Trigger node:

-1. Select the Manual trigger node connected to your HTTP Request node.
+1. Select the Manual Trigger node connected to your HTTP Request node.
 2. Select the trash can icon to delete.

-The Manual trigger node will be removed and you'll see an "Add first step" option.
+The Manual Trigger node will be removed and you'll see an "Add first step" option.

 ## Add the Schedule Trigger node